ozkar99/ozkar99.github.io/_posts/2017-07-19-vscode-is-pretty-good.markdown

 ## Plugins are (also) pretty good
 vscode plugins are often mantained in the main repository for vscode.
 Check out the repo for the [go tooling plugin.](https://github.com/Microsoft/vscode-go)
-theres also over <> plugins to choose from the plugin repositories, and from the code that i've seen its pretty easy to make new ones.
+theres also a lot of plugins to choose from the plugin repositories, and from the code that i've seen its pretty easy to make new ones.

 ## Git integration
 I actually dont use this at all, since i do everything git related on console, but hey its there if you need it.